Our music performance course is the perfect choice for musicians who are looking to build a successful career as a professional performer.

 “Our students learn about the opportunities open to them in the music industry, and learn how to work together effectively as musicians.”

-Riverside music complex is one of the most celebrated studios in Scotland, offering an unrivalled environment for our students to make the most of their talent and creativity.
+Riverside Music College features one of the most celebrated studios in Scotland, offering an unrivalled environment for our students to make the most of their talent and creativity.
 The campus is located in Busby, just south of Glasgow, with excellent transport links to the city and surrounding areas.

 Fill out our online application today for the music performance course, or read more below about the individual modules that you will study.